 A blowout accident involving a large truck can be incredibly dangerous.
-Big rig blowouts occur when truck tires are underinflated, which can cause the sides of a tire to flex more which generates heat, eventually leading to a blowout.
+Big rig blowouts occur when truck tires are underinflated, which can cause the sides of a tire to flex more, which generates heat and eventually leads to a blowout.
 These events happen unexpectedly and cause truck drivers to lose control of their vehicles.
 Losing control of a semi truck can cause it to swerve into another lane or oncoming traffic, rollover, or jackknife.

 Truck rollovers are actually incredibly common due to the mass of these vehicles.
 Overweight cargo, speeding, sudden lane changes, poor weather conditions, and driver error are all potential causes of a rollover trucking accident; however, the most common types are tipped and un-tipped rollovers.

 A tipped rollover happens when something outside of the truck causes the rollover to occur.
 On the other hand, an un-tipped rollover is typically caused by a poorly maneuvered turn.
 In the event the truck is top heavy or not weighted evenly, a rollover can easily happen.